 Using Black Plastic Agricultural Mulch Film in a Greenhouse

-The use of plastic mulch film in greenhouses has exploded in popularity.
+The use of black plastic mulch film in greenhouses has exploded in popularity.
 Black agricultural mulch film is usually used in a greenhouse for spring-seeded crops.
 Black plastic mulch can increase soil temperatures by about 5ºF.
 Black mulches absorb heat from sunlight and transfer it to the soil for a warming effect.
-Black plastic mulch also helps growers reduce weed growth by blocking light.
-At Pro-Tect Plastics, we have plastic mulch for sale that can provide better solutions to your temperature control and weed problems.
+Black plastic mulch also helps farmers and small growers reduce weed growth by blocking light.
+At Pro-Tect Plastics, we have the best black plastic mulch for sale that can provide solutions to your temperature control and weed issues.

 FACTS: Black Plastic Mulch Film 101